Sorbelscience/Linux_Github_Python_CrashCourse/README.md

 7. User Input and While loops
 8. Functions

-## All other chapters that are hosted on the site are out of the scope of this tutorial.
-However, you're welcome to investigate these chapters more if you have interest in them.
+## All other chapters hosted on the site are out of the scope of this tutorial.
+However, you're welcome to check out these chapters if you're interested in them.